rebelsky/csc207c/_labs/getting-started.md

 **Driver: _B_**

+_There are multiple things to turn in for this exercise._

 With a basic programming pipeline established, you are now in the position to begin writing real programs.
 Many programmers break down what they can do in a programming language into two buckets:

 1. What they can do with the language itself.

 2. What they can do with the language's libraries.

 For solving more interesting problems, we'll need external libraries (either the built-in libraries or some third-party libraries), for example, to perform file I/O or create graphics.
 But it is worthwhile to tackle the two buckets independently.
 In particular, learning what primitive operations the language provides gives you insight into how you should model your problems and structure your solutions.